amazon-connect/amazon-connect-streams/Documentation.md

 * `region`: Amazon connect instance region. ex: us-west-2 for PDX ccp instance.  only required for chat channel.
 * `loginPopup`: Optional, defaults to `true`.
 Set to `false` to disable the login popup which is shown when the user's authentication expires.
+  `loginPopupForceWindow`: Optional, defaults to `false`.
+Set to `true` to force the login popup to open in a centered pop-up window.
+When `false`, the popup will behave according to the user's browser settings, which often defaults to opening in a new tab.
 * `loginUrl`: Optional.
 Allows custom URL to be used to initiate the ccp, as in the case of SAML authentication.
 * `softphone`: This object is optional and allows you to specify some settings